overtone1000/uDAQC/Documentation/Architecture.md

 Each of these values will have the same type and size as that of the IO_Value with the exception of the boolean type, which will be converted to a 32-bit float and have values ranging between 0.0f (false) and 1.0f (true).

 ## History Update Structure
 This message contains an update to the existing History possessed by the client.
-It can either update the last datum or provide a single new datum.
-Its structure is similar to a History Structure (as above) with the following changes:
-3. int_8 containing only a single flag in the second smallest bit indicating whether this is an update to the last datum or is a new datum.
-4. The array contains information for only a single timestamp.
+Its structure is identical to a History Structure (as above), but instead of completely replacing the existing historical data, the client performs an update.
+If the update contains a timestamp already possessed, the data for that timestamp is updated.
+If the update contains timestamp(s) not possessed by the client, oldest timestamps are discarded to keep the number of points the same.